ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/native-apis.md

 }
 ```

-**Hint:** Add it in the model folder in its own file.
+**Hint:** Remember to add it to the models barrel file as well.

 #### Create the Location Service

-1. Using the CLI, generate a service called `location` in the `services/location` directory.
+1. Using the CLI, generate a service called `location` in the `core/location` directory.
 1. Add the stub for a single method that will get the current location.

 ```TypeScript